 5. Kind of touched on this earlier, but it’s worth mentioning again.
 Pay attention to what you already know or have access to know about this person.
 If you see that I’m in a relationship, don’t hit me up for casual flirting, sexting, or anything else really that’s not business related.
-You want to feature me on your blog?
+Do you want to feature me on your blog?
 Say that.
-You want to hire me?
+Do you want to hire me?
 Say that.
-You want to flirt?
+Do you want to flirt?
 Keep moving.
 If my profile says I’m committed, assume that I’m committed, and be respectful.

 6. *Everyone you meet is fighting a battle you know nothing about.
 Be kind.
 Always.* Be yourself, but don’t push yourself forward.
 Don’t try to impress anyone, just conversate, and be nice.
 Nobody likes an a-hole, not even the insecure women who continually fall helplessly in love with them.